prabhatpankaj/cronjob_using_awslambda/README.md

 ```

-* Use the following put-targets command to add the Lambda function that you created to this rule so that it runs every five minutes:
+* Use the following put-targets command to add the Lambda function that you created to this rule so that it runs every one minute:

 ```
-aws events put-targets --rule my-scheduled-rule --targets file://targets.json
+aws events put-targets --rule my-scheduled-rule --targets file://targets.json --region ap-south-1

 ```
 * Create the file targets.json with the following contents: